The Department of Psychological Sciences at Purdue has hundreds of successful graduates. Meet some of them!

 Kelly D. Brownell

 Dr. Kelly D. Brownell is internationally recognized for his expertise on eating disorders, obesity and body weight regulation and is credited with coining the phrase "yo-yo dieting."
 Dr. Brownell earned a BS degree in psychology from Purdue in 1973.
-He is a professor of epidemiology and public health at Yale University, where he serves as director of graduate studies in the psychology department and director of the Yale Center for Eating and Weight Disorders.
+He is currently Dean and Professor of Public Policy at the Sanford School of Public Policy at Duke University.

 William C. Byham